hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   memory usage most probably due to memory leaks in firefox
 - info: v5.19.3 kernel, debian bookworm, 2gb ram, 16gb emmc

-# kukui krane - september 2022
+# chromebook kukui - krane - september 2022

 - tested for about a week
 - it was working surprisingly well and reliable